 Clean Water by 2050

 The problems facing Minnesota’s waters are numerous and complex.
-In order to solve them, we cannot rely on Legacy Funding alone.
-We must set goals that the public can understand and that can inspire the ingenuity of state and local governments, research universities, and Minnesota’s business community to find solutions for this growing problem.
-Based upon Conservation Minnesota’s Clean Water Promise, this proposal sets clear deadlines for the clean up and protection of all Minnesota rivers, lakes, and groundwater resources.
+In order to solve them, we must set goals that the public can understand and that can inspire the ingenuity of state and local governments, research universities, and Minnesota’s business community to find solutions for this growing problem.
+The Clean Water by 2050 bill was introduced to develop tangible statewide goals and deadlines that achieve clean drinking water by 2025 and clean lakes and rivers by 2050.

 Toxic Free Kids Act (TFKA)

-The Toxic Free Kids Act (TFKA) requires manufacturers that use any of the nine priority toxic chemicals in products designed for children under age twelve to disclose their presence to the Minnesota Pollution Control Agency.
+The Toxic Free Kids Act (TFKA) requires manufacturers to disclose when any of the nine priority toxic chemicals are found in products designed for children under age twelve.
 Conservation Minnesota wants all Minnesotans to have the information necessary to decide how to live safe, healthy lives.
-TFKA was introduced during the 2015 Legislative Session, and the bill moved through key Minnesota Senate committees, but eventually there was not enough time in the Session to move TFKA forward.
-Conservation Minnesota will work again in 2016 to pass TFKA.

 Today wind energy is the cheapest form of energy to produce in Minnesota, and year after year, wind and solar technologies are continuing to improve.
-Over the next 25 years, Minnesota has an opportunity to reduce pollution and contain electricity costs because most of our traditional power facilities will either need to be replaced or updated during that period.
-Renewables First would require Electric Utilities to choose low cost renewables first when making new energy investments.
+Over the next 25 years most of our traditional power facilities will either need to be replaced or updated and Minnesota has an opportunity to reduce pollution and contain electricity costs by investing in renewables.
+Renewables First would require Electric Utilities to first consider low cost renewable generation when making new energy investments.
 Investments in fossil fuels would only be allowed in cases where renewables are either not cost effective or are not technically feasible to meet the need for reliable power.

 Support for Local Recycling